Howard Stern: Family and relationships

-In the several months when Stern was single, he dated Angie Everhart and Robin Givens.
-He started seeing a psychotherapist.
-In 2000, he started to date model and television host Beth Ostrosky.
-He announced their engagement on his radio show on February 14, 2007.
-They married at Le Cirque restaurant in New York City on October 3, 2008.
-The ceremony was officiated by Mark Consuelos.
+Following his separation, Stern dated Angie Everhart and Robin Givens, as well as beginning psychotherapy.
+In 2000, he started a relationship with model and television host Beth Ostrosky; they became engaged in 2007 and married on October 3, 2008, at Le Cirque in New York City, with Mark Consuelos officiating.
 In 2017, Stern purchased a home in Palm Beach, Florida, for $52 million.
+In 2022, Stern announced that his father, Ben Stern, had died at age 99.

 Other activities

-In the early 1970s, Stern's parents began to practice Transcendental Meditation and encouraged him to learn.
-Stern credits the technique with helping him quit smoking, achieve his goals in radio, beat obsessive–compulsive disorder, and cure his mother of depression.
+Stern's parents began practicing Transcendental Meditation in the early 1970s and encouraged him to learn.
+He credits the technique with helping him quit smoking, achieve his goals in radio, and manage obsessive–compulsive disorder, which he revealed in Miss America and which began in college and continued into his radio career.
 As of 1997, he continued to practice it.
-Stern has interviewed Maharishi Mahesh Yogi, the founder of the technique, and thanked him for relieving his mother's depression.
+Stern has interviewed Maharishi Mahesh Yogi, the technique's founder, and thanked him for helping relieve his mother's depression.

-Stern revealed his suffering with obsessive–compulsive disorder in Miss America.
-His condition originated while at university and continued into his radio career.
-As part of the Staff Revelations Game on his radio show in January 2006, Stern revealed that he had undergone rhinoplasty and had liposuction under his chin in the 1990s.

-In 2012, Stern said he had adopted a pescetarian diet.
-In 2019, Stern revealed that he had a cancer scare two years prior, after a growth was found on one of his kidneys.
-It turned out to be a benign cyst.
+In 2006, he disclosed having rhinoplasty and chin liposuction in the 1990s, and in 2012 said he adopted a pescetarian diet.
+In 2019, he revealed a prior cancer scare after a growth on his kidney was found to be a benign cyst.

-Stern is a longtime supporter and fund raiser for North Shore Animal League America.
-Stern and Ostrosky have been fostering cats in their Long Island home since 2014.
+Stern is a longtime supporter and fundraiser for North Shore Animal League America.
+The Sterns have been fostering cats in their Long Island home since 2014.
 Approximately 200 cats come through their home every year.
+The Sterns helped establish Bianca's Furry Friends Feline Adoption Center, a cage-free facility at North Shore Animal League America named after their bulldog Bianca, which opened in 2019.